Cocktails with Mare Santo

 Serve in a flute or a small wine glass.

 No stirring.
-Just let the colors and aromas rise.
+Let the colours and aromas rise.

 Perfect before dinner.
 Or instead of one.